 Steps for Victims of IRS Phishing ScamsIf you’ve found yourself to be the victim of an IRS phishing scam, it’s better to act sooner rather than later.
 Begin by contacting the agencies named above—the TIGTA and the FTC—to make the information available to investigators.
 During tax season, the prevalence of IRS-themed or tax-themed phishing scams spike drastically, and it’s imperative to keep a watchful eye in order to keep your personal information secure.
 The best way to safeguard yourself against IRS phishing and tax scams is to enlist the help of the professionals at Community Tax.
 We offer tax scam resolution services to those who need to correct fraudulent activity, and we can file and monitor your return to make sure you’re never scammed again.
 After working with over 50,000 clients, we’ve encountered several IRS phishing scams and have the experience you need for the assistance you deserve.
 Don’t hesitate—contact us today to see how Community Tax can help.

 IRS Contact InformationThose who think they may have spotted a tax phishing scam should follow the specific instructions on how to report it to the IRS.

-- If you receive an IRS phishing email, forward it to email@example.com and delete the original email.
+- Forward phishing emails to firstname.lastname@example.org and delete the original email.